Rolling Dunes Improvement Projects

 We will be expanding the court and fence 30’ to the east so we can construct two additional standard 30 by 60-foot pickleball courts with fixed nets.
 A 120-foot by 30-foot site will be prepared for the construction of these new courts.
 After the construction of the new pickleball courts is complete, the entire new and existing court surfaces will be resurfaced.

 Once the court is done, we will begin work on replacing the current picnic shelter and bathrooms.
-The bathrooms will consist of two unisex restrooms with storage closets in the back.
-The new shelter will an open timber structure to help with sight lines through the shelter and park.
+The bathrooms will consist of two single user fully ADA compliant restrooms and one single user restroom.
+The design of the facility provides one additional room that can be used as dedicated storage for pickleball equipment, such as portable nets and squeegees.
+The building also features a full-length mechanical room so that City staff has access to the plumbing and electrical panels, as well as the ability to store janitorial supplies.
+The new shelter will be an open timber structure to help with sight lines through the shelter and park.

 The project is to be paid in part by a grant from the Land & Water Conserciation Fund run by the National Park Service.